ethereum-optimism/design-docs/protocol/strict-derivation.md

 - _Partial Span Batch Validity_ determines the validity of singular batches within a span batch individually, only invalidating the remaining span batch upon the first invalid batch.
-- _Steady Batch Derivation_ derives invalid singluar batches immediately as deposit-only blocks.
+- _Steady Batch Derivation_ derives invalid singular batches immediately as deposit-only blocks.
 - _Strict Batch Ordering_ requires batches within and across channels to be strictly ordered.

-The design space and some proposed solutions will be discussed, together with pratical implications for batcher implementations that have to satisfy the stricter rules.
+The design space and some proposed solutions will be discussed, together with practical implications for batcher implementations that have to satisfy the stricter rules.

 # Partial Span Batch Validity

 ## Problem Statement + Context

-Before Holocene, Span Batch validity is handled atomically, i.e., either all singluar batches that can be derived from a span batch are valid, or if any of them is invalid (during batch queue checks), the whole span batch is dropped.
-This has negative implications for Fault Proofs: in a worst-case scenario, if the to-be-fault-proven block is the first batch in a span batch, to determine its validity at the batch queue stage, the validity of the full span batch has to be determined, as any later invalid singular batch would also invalidate all prior batches in the same span batch.
-So only invalidating the remaining span batch upon hitting an invalid derived singular batch vastly improves this scenario, since batch queue validity is then final for any singular batch, not just regular singular batches.
+Before Holocene, Span Batch validity is handled atomically, i.e., either all singular batches that can be derived from a span batch are valid, or if any of them is invalid (during batch queue checks), the whole span batch is dropped.
+This has negative implications for Fault Proofs: in a worst-case scenario, if the to-be-fault-proven block is the first batch in a span batch, to determine its validity at the batch queue stage, the validity of the full span batch has to be determined, as any later invalid singular batch would also invalidate all prior batches in the same span batch (call this behavior "backwards invalidating").
+So only invalidating the remaining span batch upon hitting an invalid derived singular batch (call this behavior "forwards invalidating") vastly improves this scenario, since batch queue validity is then final for any singular batch, not just regular singular batches.

 In late 2023 while Delta was still in development, the problem of partial span batch validity was